Dungmali language

 Dungmali, or Dungmali-Bantawa, is a Kiranti language spoken in Nepal.
 It is largely cognate with Bantawa language, but differs grammatically and phonologically.

 Locations

 Dungmali is spoken in eastern Bhojpur District, Koshi Province, in Thulo Dumba, Sano Dumba, and Bastim Similarly, Tiwari Bhanjyan, Chyangre, Yaku etc. which is also called Pouwakhesang Thum.
 VDC's (Ethnologue).
 The Dungmali area extends all the way east to the Arun River.

-In present days Dungmali’s people are living in different countries India, Bhutan, United States of America (USA).
+In present days Dungmali's people are living in different countries Nepal, India, Bhutan, United States of America (USA).